 - the employer decides how many representatives will be elected, but should ensure that the number is sufficient to represent ‘all affected employees’;

-- candidates must be affected by the redundancy proposals;
+- candidates (who are being appointed specifically for the purpose of the consultation) must be affected by the redundancy proposals;

 - no affected employee should be unreasonably excluded from standing;

 - all affected employees should be entitled to vote in the election;